GitHub-Octernships/Shuffle-Frontend-Developer-Software-Engineering/README.md

   - Clone this repository onto your account and make it private.
   - Add your updated files (assignemnt solution) in your private repo under ``<private_repo>/assignment_files``.
   - Submit your private repository for the assignment submission.

+# Resources 📚

+- You can get more context in [this issue](https://github.com/Shuffle/Shuffle/issues/994).
+- Make sure you DO NOT send PRs there publicly.
+Look at task submission instructions above.
+- You are free to discuss and clarify questions there though.